Skip to main content

 Data Engineer Responsibilities

-Once data scientists have done the analyses, they will need to present a clear story to the key stakeholders and when the results get accepted, they will need to make sure that the work is automated so that the insights can be delivered to the business stakeholders on a daily, monthly or yearly basis.
+Once data scientists have done the analyses, they will need to present a clear story to the key stakeholders.
+When the results are accepted, they will need to ensure that the work is automated so that the insights can be delivered to the business stakeholders on a daily, monthly, or yearly basis.

-It is clear that both parties need to work together to wrangle the data and provide insights to business-critical decisions.
-There is a clear overlap in skillsets, but the two are gradually becoming more distinct in the industry: while the data engineer will work with database systems, data API's and tools for ETL purposes, and will be involved in data modeling and setting up data warehouse solutions, the data scientist needs to know about stats, math and machine learning to build predictive models.
+It is clear that both parties need to work together to wrangle the data and provide insights into business-critical decisions.
+There is a clear overlap in skill, but the two are gradually becoming more distinct in the industry: while the data engineer will work with database systems, data APIs, and tools for ETL purposes and will be involved in data modeling and setting up data warehouse solutions, the data scientist needs to know about stats, math and machine learning to build predictive models.

-The data scientist needs to be aware of distributed computing, as he will need to gain access to the data that has been processed by the data engineering team, but he or she'll also need to be able to report to the business stakeholders: a focus on storytelling and visualization is essential.
+The data scientist needs to be aware of distributed computing, as he will need to gain access to the data processed by the data engineering team.
+He or she will also need to be able to report to the business stakeholders, so a focus on storytelling and visualization is essential.

 What this means in terms of focus on the steps of the data science workflow, you can see in the image below: